Sudheer Babu: Film career

 In his second collaboration with Indraganti, Babu appeared in action thriller V (2020) alongside actor Nani.

 Badminton career

 Prior to entering the film industry, Babu was the Number 1 ranked badminton player of Andhra Pradesh as well as Karnataka.
 He has played alongside Pullela Gopichand as a doubles partner.
-He is scheduled to play the role of Gopichand in the latter's biopic.
+He is scheduled to play Gopichand in the latter's biopic.

 Personal life

 Sudheer Babu is married to Priyadarshini, daughter of actor Krishna and younger sister of Mahesh Babu.
-The couple has two children.
+The couple has two sons.